-Michael Robert Loader was no Mr Big of the drug world.
+Michael Robert Loader was no Mr Big in the drug world.

-He manufactured and sold $400,000 worth of heroin, but because of his own addiction he lived in squalor.
+He manufactured and sold heroin valued at $400,000, but because of his own addiction he lived in squalor.

 He has done the short drug programme while in custody on remand and his health and outlook has much improved.

-His defence counsel Kerry Cook said Loader had put on 10kg while in prison.
+His defence counsel, Kerry Cook, said Loader had put on 10 kilograms while in prison.

 Loader has now begun a six-year three-month jail term that will likely end with his eventual release into a drug rehabilitation course such as Odyssey House.

-He had been arrested in December 2012 when police executed a search warrant at a house in Shirley.
+He had been arrested in December 2012 when police executed a search warrant at a house in the Christchurch suburb of Shirley.

 He was released on bail, and in December 2013 he was arrested again on similar drug manufacture and sale charges when police raided a house in Champion St, Edgeware.

-Crown prosecutor Marcus Zintl said that he had made heroin worth about $400,000 while on bail.
-The earlier offending was said to involve supply of drugs worth $36,000.
+Crown prosecutor Marcus Zintl said that in the meantime, while on bail, Loader had made heroin valued at about $400,000.
+The earlier offending was said to involve supply of drugs valued at $36,000.

 After his second arrest, Loader pleaded guilty to charges of manufacturing heroin, possession of the drug for supply, and supplying or offering it.